|Nutrition Facts (per serving)|

 This recipe for Cold Chicken is a family favorite.
 Incredibly simple to create, a whole chicken is boiled in a mixture of soy sauce before being garnished with sesame oil and scallions.

-Wash the chicken and place it in a pot (it should fit fairly tightly)
+Place the chicken in a pot (it should fit fairly tightly).